Partial Wasserstein Covering: Partial Wasserstein covering problem

-\paragraph{Quasi-greedy algorithm for Sinkhorn iteration (\texttt{PW-sensitivity-ent})} When we use the generalized Sinkhorn iterations, we can easily obtain the derivative of the entropy-regularized partial Wasserstein divergence $\nabla_j\coloneqq \partial \mathcal{PW}^2_\epsilon(\Dapp, S \cup \Ddev)/\partial \mathbf b_j$, where $\mathcal{PW}^2_\epsilon$ denotes partial Wasserstein divergence, using automatic differentiation techniques such as those provided by PyTorch~\cite{pytorch}.
-Based on this derivative, we can derive a quasi-greedy algorithm for Sinkhorn iteration as $j^* = \argmin_{j\in[\![\Ncand]\!],\mathbf{s}^{(j)}\notin S} \nabla_j$ (i.e., we replace Line~6 and Line~7 of Algorithm~\ref{alg:greedy_sensitivity} with this formula).
+\paragraph{Quasi-greedy algorithm for Sinkhorn iteration} When we use the generalized Sinkhorn iterations, we can easily obtain the derivative of the entropy-regularized partial Wasserstein divergence $\nabla_j\coloneqq \partial \mathcal{PW}^2_\epsilon(\mathcal D_\text{app}, S \cup \mathcal D_\text{dev})/\partial b_j$, where $\mathcal{PW}^2_\epsilon$ denotes the partial Wasserstein divergence, using automatic differentiation techniques such as those provided by PyTorch~\cite{pytorch}.
+Based on this derivative, we can derive a quasi-greedy algorithm for the Sinkhorn iteration as $j^* = \argmin_{j\in[\![N_\text{cand}]\!],\mathbf{s}^{(j)}\notin S} \nabla_j$ (i.e., we replace Lines~6 and~7 of Algorithm~\ref{alg:greedy_sensitivity} with this formula).
 Because the derivative can be obtained with the same computational complexity as the Sinkhorn iterations, the overall complexity is $O(K\cdot C_{PW})$.
-It is noteworthy that we also add a small value to $\mathbf b_j$ for the computation of the derivative.\footnote{An important feature of \texttt{PW-greedy-ent} and \texttt{PW-sensitivity-ent} is that they can be executed without using any commercial solvers.} We refer this algorithm \texttt{PW-sensitivity-ent}.
+We refer this algorithm \texttt{PW-sensitivity-ent}.